NTImp/Recursive-Triforce/README.md

-A program which draws recursively triforces inside other triforces.
+A program which draws the Sierpinski triangle using recursion.
 ![png](screenshot.png)

 ### Build
 You should have installed SDL2 development libraries.
 ```
-gcc triforce.c -lSDL2 -lSDL2main
+gcc triangle.c -lSDL2 -lSDL2main
 ```